-Patients who carry Staphylococcus aureus (SA) - both methicillin sensitive and methicillin resistant - in their nares or on their skin are more likely to develop SA surgical-site infections.^{43,44,45} Depending on the surgical procedure, such as joint and cardiac surgeries, baseline SSI rates, and available resources, implement a pre-screening program to identify and decolonize SA carriers prior to surgery.^{46,47,48}
+Patients who carry Staphylococcus aureus (SA) - both methicillin-sensitive and methicillin-resistant - in their nares or on their skin are more likely to develop SA surgical site infections. ^{42,43,44} Depending on the surgical procedure, such as joint and cardiac surgeries, baseline SSI rates, and available resources, implement a pre-screening program to identify and decolonize SA carriers prior to surgery. ^{45,46,47}

-- + Educate the surgical staff to be aware that patients who carry SA in their nares/skin are more likely to develop SA surgical-site infections. - + Recognize that decolonization efforts are not a "cure", but a temporary reduction of SA from the nares and skin, the natural reservoirs where SA is most often carried. - + Establish a pre-screening/decolonization program for designated elective surgeries (e.g., hip or knee replacements or coronary artery bypass surgery). - + Integrate CHG bathing and either intranasal mupirocin or povidone-iodine nasal antiseptic into the decolonization protocol. - + Establish clear pre-admission testing protocols for the screening, detection and reporting of SA.
-Clearly state who performs the diagnostic swab, who processes the swab to determine if SA is present, who receives the notification of SA presence, and who coordinates and implements follow-up treatment.
+- > Educate the surgical staff to be aware that patients who carry SA in their nares/skin are more likely to develop SA surgical site infections. - > Recognize that decolonization efforts are not a "cure" per se, but a temporary reduction of SA from the nares and skin, the natural reservoirs where SA is most often carried. - > Establish pre-screening/decolonization program for designated elective surgeries (e.g., hip or knee replacement or coronary artery bypass surgery). - > Integrate CHG bathing and intranasal decolonization with mupirocin, povidone iodine nasal antiseptic, or alcohol-based nasal therapy into the decolonization protocol. - > Establish clear pre-admission testing protocols for the screening, detection and reporting of SA.
+Clearly state who performs the diagnostic swab, who processes the swab to determine if SA is present, who receives the notification of SA presence and who coordinates and implements follow-up treatment.

-- Percentage of eligible patients who have a preoperative nasal-SA screening performed - · Percentage of patients with a positive SA screen who also receive mupirocin, povidone-iodine cleaning and CHG decolonization interventions
+- Percentage of eligible patients who have a pre-operative nasal SA screening performed - Percentage of patients with a positive SA screen who also receive nasal decolonization and CHG decolonization interventions